Creating an efficient and effective environment for mutually beneficial museum university partnerships that create societal benefit.

-- MUPI Match Guide: the MUPI match events have been hugely effective at supporting partnership development between museums and universities.
-This tried and tested approach will be described in a MUPI Match Guide – including everything you need to create your own match event.
+The MUPI match events have been hugely effective at supporting partnership development between museums and universities.
+In this comprehensive guide, the tried and tested approach is described in detail, including everything you need to create your own match event.

 If you would like to find out more information or join our MUPI mailing list, please contact firstname.lastname@example.org.